+Purchase an adequate travel insurance and make sure that your health insurance covers foreign travel.
 You will have to make your own travel arrangements for travel to and from Greece.
 For those flying from North America you will have to change flights in Europe.
-Check the internet for special offers of Air Canada, KLM and British Airways.
+Check the internet for special offers of Air Canada and KLM/Delta.
 Often, London is a good place to change planes.
-You can take a cheap flight to London and then take an Easyjet flight to Athens.
-To book flights on the latter, you must visit their websites directly, because they do not sell tickets through travel agents.
+You can take a cheap flight to London (Air Transat, for instance) and then take an Easyjet or Virgin Express flight to Athens.

 All UofA students need to register at the UAlberta Travel Registration prior to departure: https://internal.international.ualberta.ca/studyabroad/main/WorkTravelPortal.asp